Now that the 2020 census is concluded, Arizona will redraw congressional and legislative district lines. This process is known as redistricting.

 Voters can stay up to date on the state redistricting process by visiting https://irc.az.gov/.
 The AIRC is required to post a public notice and agenda prior to their meetings so the public can watch on the AIRC’s YouTube channel:

 Additionally, voters can submit their feedback and even their own proposed maps to the AIRC during the public comment period.
+The AIRC has launched mapping software for the public to design their own maps, the Redistricting System.
+You can learn how to use the software with these training videos.

 Please contact the local jurisdiction you are interest in to participate in their redistricting process.